 Create the conditions necessary for people to find what they need to know, when they need to know it through multiple-context-driven mediums that they can apply, adapt and own without dependence on external third-parties for success or evolution.

-To provide static and dynamic educational opportunities spanning the subjects of self-sustaining water, food, clothing, housing, health and education
+To provide static and dynamic educational opportunities spanning the seven fundamental human rights including water, food, clothing, housing, health, internet and education

-To be on the ground funding and/or running point on projects that build self-sustaining ecosystems comprising the six elements of water, food, clothing, housing, health and education
+To be on the ground funding and/or running point on projects that build self-sustaining ecosystems comprised of the seven fundamental human rights

 When not able to be on the ground, partner with existing organizations who are working to solve these problems in a like-minded manner